 Net Asset Value

-Of course, apart from collecting rental, it would be great that the property that a REIT owns also increases in value.
-The properties held by IGBREIT has been showing a stable increase in terms of market value and also the cash level.
-The NAV per unit is also showing an upward trend.
+Apart from collecting rental income, good investment properties also increase in asset appreciation value.
+The investment properties held by IGB REIT has been showing a stable increase in terms of market value and also the cash level.
+The Net Asset Value (NAV) per unit is also showing an upward trend.

-As of 2018, IGB REIT has Assets of up to RM5.2 billion.
-Liabilities made up of RM1.4 billion while Unit Holder’s Capital is RM3.8 billion.
-IGBREIT’s 2018 current ratio is 0.99.
-Gearing ratio stood at 23%, which is within the maximum 50% tolerance.
+As of 2020, IGB REIT has Assets of RM5.22 billion.
+Liabilities made up of RM1.42 billion while Unit Holder’s Capital is RM3.8 billion.
+IGB REIT’s 2020 current ratio is 1.17.
+Gearing ratio stood stable at 24%, which is within the maximum 50% tolerance.

 Operating Cash Flow & Income Distribution

-IGBREIT’s operating cash flow is on an uptrend, meaning year by year it is bringing in more and more cash.
+IGB REIT’s operating cash flow is on an uptrend.
+Hence this means that year by year it is generating more cash from its business.
 The income distribution to unitholders is also increasing in tandem.
 Income distributions paid out to unitholders reduced slightly, just because 2019’s payout ratio was at 95% compared to 2018’s payout ratio, which was 95.2%.

-Ever since IPO, IGBREIT has always maintained its investment property to only 2 units.
-Compare to other mall REITs, IGBREIT has the least units.
-But this is a rare scenario where less is more.
-Even with 2 investment properties, IGBREIT has been able to increase its top line and bottom line even with just 2 investment properties.
+Since IPO, IGB REIT has maintained its investment property to only 2 units.
+Compare to other mall REITs, IGB REIT has the least units.
+However, IGB REIT has been able to increase its top line and bottom line even with just 2 investment properties.
 Situated in the strategic region of Klang Valley enables it to pull in shoppers and foot traffic.

-On top of ongoing Asset Enhancement Initiatives (AEI), net lettable area for both Mid Valley Megamall and The Gardens Mall have seen increase year on year.
+Ongoing Asset Enhancement Initiatives (AEI), has increased the net lettable area for both Mid Valley Megamall and The Gardens Mall have seen an increase year on year.

-Last but not least, Mid Valley Southkey has started operating in the state of Johor, under the ownership IGB BHD, IGBREIT’s parent company.
-There could be a potential where IGB BHD may inject Mid Valley Southkey into IGBREIT.
+Last but not least, Mid Valley Southkey started its operation in the state of Johor.
+It is still under the ownership of IGB BHD, IGB REIT’s parent company.
+There could be a potential where IGB BHD may inject Mid Valley Southkey into IGB REIT.

-Although not actively looking for properties to buy and sell, IGBREIT shows that being active in buying and selling assets is not always the best way in creating value.
-Ever since its IPO until now, IGBREIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.
+IGB REIT shows that being active in buying and selling assets is not always the best way to create value.
+From its IPO until now, IGB REIT which owns 2 shopping malls located in the most ideal location in Kuala Lumpur has proven to be able to grow its rental income year after year, hence rewarding its shareholders handsomely.